Animated duck linking to index

 to chuck the dryer out and all those tins

-With delving snouts they pull things out and mutter,
+With delving snouts, pull stuff out and mutter.

-while we like frenzied ants obey a counter urge
+We, like frenzied ants feel a counter urge

 [Sonnet from a collection by S.C.N.
 Pockley]